electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

  - Log into your Electric Imp account
  - Enter your WiFi credentials
  - Follow the instructions in the app to [BlinkUp](https://electricimp.com/platform/blinkup/) your device
- - make a note of the Device ID of your device (the app shows it after successfull blink up)
+ - Make a note of the Device ID of your device (the app shows it after successfull blink up).
+You will need it to assign the device in the Electric Imp IDE.

  If you have any issues getting started with your Electric Imp account or device, see [the full getting started guide](https://electricimp.com/docs/gettingstarted/explorer/quickstartguide/).